 Every time we interact with another person, there is an exchange of energy resonance.
 Extensive interaction with people possessing negative energy fields may debilitate us and leave us with a tremendous amount of harmful energy debris.

 Our spiritual and psychic energy can be misused or wasted in a number of ways.
-Negative mental and emotional states allow for leakage of energy at a rapid pace (as if we punctured a balloon with a pin, creating a small hole).
+Negative mental and emotional states allow for leakage of energy at a rapid pace (as if we punctured a balloon with a pin, creating a hole and resulting in the baloon exploding).
 One of our greatest enemies in this regard is self-importance.
 We allow ourselves to be weakened by feeling offended by the deeds and misdeeds of other people.
 Our self-importance requires that we spend most of our lives offended by someone.

 Appropriate self-regard is certainly an important factor in any healthy conception of oneself, but what we're referring to is what might be called malodorous self-importance or pomposity.
 Perennialist savants teach students to overcome all aspects of what is called the debilitating self, a major element of which is self-importance.
 Students are taught the proper procedures to preserve, store, and use spiritual and psychic energy.
 Initiates are taught to take strategic inventories of what they do--especially their non-essential behavioral patterns--to determine what can and should be forfeited to save and store energy.
 Stored energy is used to transform oneself.

 It's first necessary to identify with our Higher Self and develop a moment-to-moment awareness of what's happening in our personal energy fields and the energy networks affecting us.
 We learn to notice how we feel around certain people and in certain situations, for example whether we feel energized or enervated.
 Power struggles are about "stealing" each other's energy.
 If you feel "drained" after having been with a specific person, you're probably "losing energy" to that person.